pesterhazy/presumably/posts/reagent.md

 ```

 Each row is a map of attribute to value.
 Because we chose a common format, we
-can print this structure in the cljs repl using `clojure.core/print-table`:
+can print this structure straight away in the cljs REPL using clojure.core/print-table:

 ```
 example.table=> (clojure.pprint/print-table philosopher-cols philosophers)